PuruVJ/puruvjdev3/src/blog/all-about-jotai.md

 > Beware though: As magical as this seems, it's two-way data binding.
 There have been controversies in past about it, and rightfully so, as debugging and keeping the flow of data sane becomes extremely hard with these.
 That's why React itself has only one-way data binding.
 So use this atom carefully.

+# Async Atoms

+From this point, we enter very dangerous territory: **Async rendering, aka React Suspense aka Concurrent Mode**.

+Sometimes you atoms have to be asynchronous, that is, rather than getting values instantly, they pull from a remote source using `fetch`, which is when you have to suspend the rendering and wait

 # The Best of Utils

 If you loved `atomWithStorage` and your head is spinning with all the possibilities it could unlock, I got many more awesome Jotai utils for you.